 Wyndham City welcomes applications all types of events and activities held in Wyndham’s public open spaces.

-Use of Public Space Permit may be required for your event or activity if it is held on public open space that is managed by Council.
+An Application to Hold a Function or Event on Council Land may be required for your event or activity if it is held on public open space that is managed by Council.

 The event could be a festival, market, cinema, display, parade, cultural ceremony, private function, sporting competition, demonstration or other.